caries32/mgt4250-Final-Project/README.md

 ## Section 2
 ## Instructions
-My data can be downloaded by clicking [here],
+My data can be downloaded by clicking [here](https://github.com/caries32/mgt4250test), and

 ## Data description
 This is *especially* **important** because